mingzhe-zhang/mingzhe-zhang.github.io/_pages/submission-map.md

 permalink: /submission-map/
 author_profile: true
 ---
-<font size="4">The main conferences of computer architectrue and system sorted by deadline.
-[Click Here](javascript:window.external.AddFavorite('http://www.smsyun.com/','PHP学习笔记')") to add this page to the favorites.</font>
+<font size="4">The main conferences of computer architectrue and system sorted by deadline. <a href="javascript:window.external.AddFavorite('https://mingzhe-zhang.github.io/submission-map/','Conference List for computer architecture and system')">Click Here</a> to add this page to the favorites.</font>
 (Fork from the Professor Dan Tsafrir's conference list.
 The original version is [here](http://www.cs.technion.ac.il/~dan/index_sysvenues_deadline.html).)

 <table align="center">